DomWilliams0/name-needed/.planning/backlog.md

 * stress test
 * code coverage in CI
 * smoke tests i.e. world+entity+food, should pickup and eat some. could use events to make sure or just query world after a time
+* tag pre-alpha commits in develop, and generate changelog in release notes

 ## Code quality
 * track down unwraps/expects and replace with results